 Records may be sent through DX, or collected by courier or an agency representative, for viewing onsite at an agency.
 This option attracts a charge, as per State Records’ regulated fees and charges, and the authorised agency user accepts responsibility for the records while they are temporarily removed from State Records’ custody, and agrees to the terms and conditions of loan.

 Another option is to view records at State Records’ Research Centre.
 This option is free of charge.
 Contact the Archive Team for further information about viewing your agency’s records at State Records’ Research Centre.

 A third option is to be provided copies of records, in either hard copy or digital form.
 This option attracts a charge, as per State Records' regulated fees and charges.
-Contact the Archives team for further information about copying services.
+Contact the Archive team for further information about copying services.

 Access to records of another agency